-- Minimum 20 years
+o Minimum 20 years

-- Program Definition of Second Home/Eligibility
+Program Definition of Second Home/Eligibility

-- Not applicable

-- Program National Objective(s)

-- National Objective: Benefits to low- and moderate-income persons or households
+National Objective: Benefits to low- and moderate-income persons or households

-- Program Eligibility

-- Eligible Activity: Acquisition, clearance, rehabilitation, reconstruction, and new construction, elevation, loan financing HCDA Sections 105(a)(1), (4) and (14).

-- Geographic Eligibility: FEMA IA declared parishes for Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: All applicants will be experienced LIHTC single asset entity limited partnerships in good standing with the state.
+- Eligible Activity: Acquisition, clearance, rehabilitation, reconstruction, and new construction, elevation, loan financing HCDA Sections 105(a)(1), (4) and (14). - Geographic Eligibility: FEMA IA declared parishes for Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms. - Eligible Applicants: All applicants will be experienced LIHTC single asset entity limited partnerships in good standing with the state.
 General partners of these limited partnerships may be for- or non-profit entities.
 A PHA may participate as a general partner.